autoplot/documentation/javadoc/org/autoplot/ColumnColumnConnectorMouseModule.md

+# org.autoplot.ColumnColumnConnectorMouseModule

-# org.autoplot.ColumnColumnConnectorMouseModuleprovides zoom/pan on the connector object itself.
+provides zoom/pan on the connector object itself.
  TODO: verify that this is just Zoom/Pan, but the direction is reversed.

-ColumnColumnConnectorMouseModule( org.das2.graph.DasPlot topPlot, org.das2.graph.DasPlot bottomPlot )
+# ColumnColumnConnectorMouseModule( org.das2.graph.DasPlot topPlot, org.das2.graph.DasPlot bottomPlot )

 ***